huggingface/transformers/docs/source/en/quantization.md

 model = AutoModelForCausalLM.from_pretrained(model_id, quantization_config=quantization_config).to(0)
 ```

-Note that you need to prealably define `fuse_max_seq_len` to `AwqConfig`.
+Note that you need to define `fuse_max_seq_len` to `AwqConfig`.
 That total sequence length should include the context length and the expected generation length.
 You can set it to a large value to be on the safe zone.

 You can also apply module fusing for other architectures that are not supported.